lukasturcani/stk/docs/source/index.rst

 :class:`.FourPlusSix` or :class:`.Dodecahedron`.

 Calculators often support additional options to modify their behaviour.
-For example, calculator of type :class:`.Optimizer` or :class:`.EnergyCalculator` support caching.
+For example, calculators of type :class:`.Optimizer` or :class:`.EnergyCalculator` support caching.
 This means that if the same molecule and conformer is supplied to the calculator, it will not run the optimization or energy calculation again, it will return the